Written by Divinity Nutra, Updated on May 8, 2022

 - Top it off with a secret ingredient you love.
 Some examples are lemon juice, cinnamon, ginger, turmeric curcumin, or cayenne pepper.

-The maximum ACV dosage is no more than 15-30 ml per day.
+The maximum dosage is no more than 15-30 ml of apple cider vinegar per day.
 This makes about 1-2 tablespoons.

 If you want to save the trouble, you can opt for ACV pills.
 However, there have been reports denying their efficiency as compared to liquid vinegar.
 We’d suggest talking this through with a medical expert for better results.
 (14)